Coherent confluence modulo relations and double groupoids: Double coherent presentations

-The proof of this result consists in constructing explicitly in \ref{SSS:freeNcategoryEnrichedDoubleGroupoids} the free $n$-category enriched in double categories generated by a double $n$-polygraph and the proof in \ref{SSS:UniversalPropertyFreeness} of universal property of free object.
+The proof is based on an explicit construction of the free $n$-category enriched in double categories generated by a double $(n+2)$-polygraph given in \eqref{SSS:freeNcategoryEnrichedDoubleGroupoids} and proof \eqref{SSS:UniversalPropertyFreeness} of universal property of free object.